bart747/mysite/content/blog/maintainable-ui.md

 - .muted
 - @mixin center

-Little n' handy stuff.
+Little and handy stuff.

 ## Conventions and Rules

-Rules and conventions are better than total configurability.
+Rules and conventions are better than total customization.
 Set main building blocks of your future product and stick to them.
 It's better for your brain than playing with endless options.